Gizmondo: Release and lifetime

 Gizmondo soft-launched on 29 October 2004 following TV teaser commercials in Europe and the opening of global preorders.
 Gizmondo was released in the United Kingdom on 19 March 2005, priced at £229, along with a remake of the racing game Trailblazer.
 It was available from the Gizmondo flagship store on London's Regent Street, via Gizmondo's online shop, and other high-street and online retailers such as Argos, Dixons, Currys, John Lewis, although it was never clear how many units were actually introduced into those retail channels.
 The SMS service of the Gizmondo enabled people to send messages by pre-pay SIM cards from Vodafone bundled in with the device.
 The Gizmondo sold 1000 units within an hour of launch.
-In April, a month after the initial release, a variant of the console with GPS-assisted "Smart Adds" advertising enabled was released with an RRP of £129.
+In April, a month after the initial release, a variant of the console with GPS-assisted "Smart Adds" [sic] advertising enabled was released with an RRP of £129.

 The company said that it would roll out to the rest of Europe starting from 19 May 2005, including Germany, France, Italy, Spain and Nordic countries.
 Its stated price in Germany was 349 euros, or 189 euros for the Smart Adds version.
 Confirmed retailers for distribution include Virgin Megastores in France and Karstadt in Germany.
 However, this date passed by without it being released for undisclosed reasons.
 Gizmondo only received a limited release that year in Sweden, launching with both Smart Adds and normal units available, and rather than opening flagship stores Gizmondo Europe relied on established retailers such as Webhallen.

 By September 2005 the device had still not been released in Europe outside of Britain and Sweden.
 A French gaming journalist reported that staff at the London flagship store claimed a French release by Christmas, writing in December 2005 that this looked like it wasn't going ahead.
 The journalist claimed that contacts stated to him that European stocks of the Gizmondo were instead used to supply the American release.